 nrdiag-output.zip will include your user name.)
 You also have the option to cancel the upload altogether.

-Any support ticket attachments made using
+All attachments made using

 nrdiag or containing

-nrdiag data that are less than or equal to 20MB are stored by New Relic.
+nrdiag data are stored by New Relic.

 The Diagnostics CLI examines the following environment variables to perform diagnostic checks.
 The values of these variables are recorded locally in the